-Global treats 227M gallons of PFAS-impacted groundwater to support Gordie Howe International Bridge construction.
+Global Treats 227M Gallons of PFAS-impacted Groundwater to Support Gordie Howe International Bridge Construction

 Groundwater impacted by large-scale construction required expert treatment.